 After graduating from Oregon State, Pauling went on to attend the California Institute of Technology before earning a PhD in physical chemistry and mathematical physics.
-After that he received the Guggenheim Fellowship and spent two years in Europe with leading scientists studying quantum mechanics.
-When he returned to America Pauling began working as a teacher at Caltech.
-In the coming years he published 50 papers and created Pauling’s rules on the crystal structures of ionic compounds.
+From there, he received the Guggenheim Fellowship and spent two years in Europe with leading scientists studying quantum mechanics.
+When he returned to America, Pauling began working as a teacher at Caltech.
+In the coming years, he published 50 papers and created Pauling’s rules on the crystal structures of ionic compounds.
 Also during this period, Pauling published The Nature of the Chemical Bond, which is often considered the foundation of modern chemistry and molecular biology.

 Pauling took a break from his theoretical work in the 1940s to contribute to the war effort.
 To this end, he developed a synthetic blood plasma that could be used in battlefield emergencies as well as an oxygen detector for submarines and airplanes.
 In recognition of his wartime accomplishments, Harry Truman gave Pauling the Presidential Medal for Merit.